 - Roll your egg in the mixture.

 - Leave off to the side for at least an hour.
-The first egg, we only left for 15 minutes, however, barely any colored showed.
+The first egg was only left for 15 minutes and barely any colored showed.

-- Either scrap off the extra or rinse quickly under the sink. (still not sure which is better)
+- Either scrape off the extra or rinse quickly under the sink.

 - Enjoy your marbelized dyed eggs.